1. Hydraulics - Pneumatics

 Material

-RTP, composite, stainless steel, steel, carbon steel, zinc-plated steel
+RTP, stainless steel, steel, carbon steel, zinc-plated steel, composite, 316 stainless steel, metallic

 Other characteristics

-heavy-duty, for chemical applications, corrosion-resistant, flexible, flange, all-fluid
+high-pressure, flexible, for chemical applications, high-temperature, heavy-duty, corrosion-resistant, flange, all-fluid

 Diameter